 To enrollment marketers, this poses a challenge.
-Many of our standard selling points for prospective students — from campus life, to events, to clubs, to the geography of your school — are no longer selling points.
+Many of our standard selling points for prospective undergrad and adult learner students — from campus life, to events, to clubs, to the geography of your school — are no longer selling points.
 Education marketers need to be able to pivot quickly in order to boost fall 2020 enrollments and move forward.

 Education marketing has changed… because, at least for now, the product has changed

 Enrollment marketers’ jobs have changed, because the product being marketed has changed.
 The in-person and community appeal of higher education institutions has largely been removed in the transition to remote learning, leaving schools with their very core value proposition: higher education itself.

 So considering the fact that higher institution’s product details have, at least temporarily, changed — what should your enrollment team be marketing?

 What should education recruitment marketers be marketing?

 Many colleges are implementing hybrid learning solutions that are focused on providing the best learning environments for their students.